libra/website/docs/libra-protocol.md

 ## Transactions and States

-At the heart of the Libra protocol are two fundamental concepts - transactions and states.
+At the heart of the Libra protocol are two fundamental concepts &mdash; transactions and states.
 At any point in time, the blockchain has a "state".
 The state (or ledger state) represents the current snapshot of data on the chain.
 Executing a transaction changes the state of the blockchain.

 ![Figure 1.1 A transaction changes state.](assets/illustrations/transactions.svg)
 <small class="figure">Figure 1.1 Transactions change state.</small>